Workpay icon

 1. Agency-Managed/ Outsourced Payroll

 Unlike in-house, businesses can also seek payroll services from a professional agency to manage all the tasks on their behalf.
-These agencies often understand payroll and only hire well-informed experts, guaranteeing accuracy and compliance.
+These agencies often understand it and only hire well-informed experts, guaranteeing accuracy and compliance.

 However, it is essential to note that outsourcing payroll services means businesses must release their employee data to the agency.